Wednesday, 6 January 2016

 2. It isn't immediate.

 Most people don't lose weight initially, many even gain weight at the beginning.
 It took me until about day 100 to start seeing results.

 Firstly, it takes your body a while to adjust - it's had a huge shock.
 Secondly, you'll crave sugar when you first quit, and cake and hot chocolate are invaluable quitting tools.
 Let yourself indulge initially - one thing at a time.
 When you're ready, try to use exercise as a way of managing cravings instead of sugar.

 Otherwise it'll all pile back on.

-So, if you're on day 6 and starting to waver, stick a 'fat' photo of yourself on the fridge next to a picture of Kate Moss and keep going!
+So, if you're in the early days of going sober, and starting to waver, stick a 'fat' photo of yourself on the fridge next to a picture of Kate Moss and keep going!